Rioichi03/Credit-Card-Fraud-Detection/README.md

 • Evaluated model performance using various metrics, including accuracy, precision, recall, F1 score, and log loss, ensuring a comprehensive assessment of effectiveness in real-world scenarios.

 • Conducted thorough exploratory data analysis (EDA) to uncover insights and patterns in the dataset, guiding the modeling approach and feature selection.

+### You can download and use the dataset "creditcard.csv" from Kaggle and use with this notebook.